Employment and Industrial Relations Practice Note (E&IR-1)

 7.1 Parties and their representatives should familiarise themselves with the information in Part 10 of the Central Practice Note.

-8.1 Parties and their representatives should familiarise themselves with the information in Part 13 of the Central Practice Note and Part 9 of this practice note below.
+8.1 Parties and their representatives should familiarise themselves with the information in Part 13 of the Central Practice Note.

-9.1 To the extent that the proceeding involves questions of fact that are in controversy or are not admitted (under Part 22 of the Federal Court Rules or otherwise), the Court will usually expect evidence-in-chief at trial to be led orally.
-The parties should not assume that the Court will necessarily accept an agreement reached by the parties to the contrary (under s 47(5) of the Federal Court Act).
-The parties should raise with the Court any agreement (under s 47(5) of the Federal Court Act) for the giving of evidence by affidavit in a timely way before the trial.
+9.1 Ordinarily, evidence-in-chief in relation to controversial facts is led orally.
+The parties should not assume that the Court will accept an agreement to the contrary reached by the parties under s 47(5) of the Federal Court Act.
+The parties should raise with the Court any agreement for the giving of evidence by affidavit in a timely way before the trial (and prior to the parties incurring the time and expense of preparing affidavit evidence).

 11. Further Practice Information and Resources